-The proposed project does not foresee in adding any additional risks or impacts to the COVID pandemic, especially since most of the activities and transactions under the project will be carried out remotely- application through jobcentre, release of income support amount through bank transfers, etc. There are limited risks of COVID-19 contagion to Project workers, especially while carrying out tasks requiring interactions with other workers and community members.
-Likewise, there is also a risk of these workers, if already infected, affecting the health and safety of the communities they work with.
+The proposed additional project activities do not foresee in adding any additional risks or impacts to the COVID pandemic, especially since most of the country's resident population is vaccinated and most restrictions are being lifted as the vaccine status progresses.
+Despite the high rate of vaccination, social distancing and safe measures are still in place and will continue to do so into the foreseeable future.

+Since 66% of the population is fully vaccinated, there are limited risks of COVID-19 contagion to Project workers, especially while carrying out tasks requiring interactions with other workers and community members.
 Nevertheless, during the project preparation, potential risks and impacts have been identified and accordingly relevant mitigations measures have been planned which are explicitly described in the ESMF (Section 4), SEP & LMP.